rroylance/rroylance.github.io/_posts/2017-02-01-phaser-npm-webpack-typescript-starter-project.md

 Which version of the audio to load is defined in the webpack.dev.config.js and webpack.dist.config.js under the DefinePlugin 'SOUND_EXTENSIONS_PREFERENCE' section;
 - Currently I set the order to: webm, ogg, m4a, mp3, aac, ac3, caf, flac, mp4, wav
 - The loader will load the audio using this as the preference; the first supported file that is found is used using the order of this list as most preferred to least preferred

-Not currently supported;

-- Local fonts *Use google webfonts (add what fonts you need in app.ts) or Bitmap Fonts for now

 ## Change the game size and generate a template background